stsnel/high-denomination-euro-notes/README.md

 had never held a 200 euro note and/or a 500 euro note [2].
 Although a majority had held a 100 euro note, most people did not have one in the past year.

-This begs the question where all of these high-denomination notes are, if people use them only rarely.
-This document uses data from https://eurobilltracker.com to show in which countries high-denomination euro banknotes are reportedly used most frequently, both relative to low-denomination notes and in absolute numbers.
+This begs the question where all of these high-denomination notes are, if people seem to use them only rarely.
+An interesting source of information about this topic is https://eurobilltracker.com - a website where members can enter serial numbers of their euro banknotes.
+If multiple members see the same banknote, it is possible to track how the note travelled.
+This document uses data from EuroBillTracker to show in which countries high-denomination euro banknotes are reportedly used most frequently, both relative to low-denomination notes and in absolute numbers.
 The repository also contains the processed data and scripts that were used to create the graphs and tables.

 ## Summary data

 The tables and plots show the Eurobilltracker denomination data by country over the past (roughly) 20 years.
-Only countries with more than 6000 notes entered (on average, roughly 300 per year) have been included.
+Only countries with more than 6000 notes entered (on average, roughly 300 notes per year) have been included.
 Data for countries inside and outside the eurozone is listed in separate tables and plots.

 |Country|5 euro|10 euro|20 euro|50 euro|100 euro|200 euro|500 euro|